 Amneet works on higher order finite volume discretization methods in the Applied Numerical Algorithms Group.
-His applications include fluid-structure interaction (FSI) problems using embedded boundaries for ocean flows and additive manufacturing.
+His applications include fluid-structure interaction (FSI) problems using embedded boundaries for additive manufacturing.
 A major part of his research involves extending the embedded boundary Chombo (EB-Chombo) framework library for novel applications related to FSI problems.
 Prior to Berkeley Lab, Amneet was a postdoctoral fellow at UNC-Chapel Hill in Mathematics department.
 He also an industrial experience at ExxonMobil as a computational research engineer.
 Amneet got his Ph.D in mechanical engineering from Northwestern university in 2013.
 He went to Indian Institute of Technology - Kharagpur (2004-2009) for his bachelors and masters in Mechanical engineering .

 B. Sprinkle, R. Bale, A.P.S.
 Bhalla, M.A.
 MacIver, N.A.
 Patankar, "Hydrodynamic optimality of balistiform and gymnotiform locomotion", European Journal of Computational Mechanics, February 27, 2017, doi: 10.1080/17797179.2017.1305160

 F. Balboa Usabiaga, B. Kallemov, B. Delmotte, A.P.S Bhalla, B. E. Griffith, A. Donev, "Hydrodynamics of suspensions of passive and active rigid particles: A rigid multiblob approach", Communications in Applied Mathematics and Computational Science, 2017, 11(2):217-296, doi: 10.2140/camcos.2016.11.217